 Fit a Carbon Monoxide detector in your property

-50 people die each year of carbon monoxide poisoning.
-It is so dangerous because you can’t see, hear or even smell it.
-The poisonous gas is produced by faulty or unsafe gas appliances, and is one of the prime reason why it is extremely important to get your boiler serviced every year.
+Fifty people die each year of carbon monoxide poisoning.
+It is so dangerous because you can’t see, hear, or even smell it.
+The poisonous gas is produced by faulty or unsafe gas appliances and is one of the prime reasons why it is extremely important to get your boiler serviced every year.

 Landlords are required by law to fit carbon monoxide detectors in any room with gas appliances.
 With a gas safety registered engineer carrying out boiler checks, they will also be able to test for carbon monoxide leaks.

-Follow these simple tips, make checks a regularly part of your rental property’s maintenance plan and you’ll avoid any unexpected issues or costs.
+Follow these simple tips, make checks a regular part of your rental property’s maintenance plan and you’ll avoid any unexpected issues or costs.